Beef And Guinness Stew is a heart warming bowl of comfort! Slow cooked beef, simmered in a rich Guinness gravy, is packed with so much flavour!

 Add onion and garlic to the pan juices; sauté until soft and transparent.
 Add the carrots, celery and potatoes, and cook for a further 2 minutes.
 Stir the flour into the vegetables in the pan, coating them evenly.
 Cook, stirring occasionally, for a further 2 minutes.

-Pour in the Guinness; mix well to dissolve flour, then add the tomato paste, brown sugar, chicken broth and thyme, scraping up any browned bits on the bottom of the pot with a wooden spoon.
+Pour in the Guinness; mix well to dissolve flour, then add the tomato paste, brown sugar, broth and thyme, scraping up any browned bits on the bottom of the pot with a wooden spoon.
 Bring to a simmer and cook until slightly thickened, (about 5 minutes).

 Add the beef back into the pot along with any juices released.